Employer of Record Service in Latin America

 - Social security (IMSS), including retirement, unemployment, healthcare, disability & life insurance, parental leave, occupational risk, etc.

-- Aguinaldo (13th-month salary) is equal to 15 days of the employee’s annual wage in Mexico and Colombia.
+- Aguinaldo (13th-month salary) is equal to 15 days of the employee’s annual wage in Mexico and 30 days in Colombia.

 - Profit sharing is offered in Mexico, where 10% of the company’s annual taxable profits are shared among workers.